MaxMonteil/VueTodo/README.md

 ## Future Improvements

+* Deploy the app
 * Full PWA
 * Share Todo lists
 * Make accounts
 * Build a backend API
 * Push Notifications
 * App Redesign
+* Use server side rendering

 This list is open to more ideas!